Nederlands

 pict.
 H. De Meyer

-The most common class of Falling Rocksigns in Greece seems to be endemic to that country and its many isles.
-It is a rather peculiar road sign.
-The bottom two thirds of the wall are hollow with a protrusion at the center.
-Above this concavity the cliff features a weird knob which at a shorter distance has a breastlike appearance.
+The most common Falling Rock Sign in Greece is limited to that country and its many isles.
+The bottom two thirds of the wall are hollow with a dent at the center.
+Near the top of the cliff is a weird knob which looks like a women's breast.
+The boulder count is five: one isolated above the breast and the rest below.
+The shape and the position of the stones is largely free.

-Path: Home / Country list / Rocks coming down in depth / Rocks in Greece e-mail:
+Path: Home / Country list / Falling Rocks in depth / in Greece

-More roadsigns from Greece: Men at work - Children's crossing
+More roadsigns from Greece: Men at work - Children's Crossing Signs